alexcoder04/cache-mgr/README.md

 This is an OpenRC service that creates a ramdisk for cache, links cache folders to it and loads/saves firefox profile into ram.

+**Warning 0**: this project is archived, I don't use and develop it anymore, but it is still kept here for archival and educational purposes.

 **Warning 1**: this is a rather hacky solution, that probably only fits my needs.

 **Warning 2**: it is an OpenRC service, so it is useless on distros with